JackPikatea/pikatea-documentation/docs/guide/twitch.md

 -   There are other opportunities to beep, but you'll have to find that out yourself!

 ### User Commands
-- !beeps - shows how many beeps are left
 - !bethany - Plays a song for bethany
-- !clip - create a 30 second clip
-- !commands - link to this website
+- !commands - linkS to this website
 - !discord - discord link (https://www.pikatea.com/discord)
 - !enter - enter the giveaway when we run a giveaway
 - !guide/guides - link to the guides page (https://www.pikatea.com/guides)